 Good news indeed since both prediabetes and diabetes increase one’s risk for heart disease.
 Decades of routine fasting are associated with a lower risk of diabetes and coronary artery disease.
 Routine intermittent fasting may help congestive heart failure.4

 The Easy Fast: Two Regular Meals and Night-Fasting

 In an article published in Cell Metabolism, scientists from Salk’s Regulatory Biology Laboratory reported that, “mice limited to eating during an 8-hour period are healthier than mice that eat freely throughout the day, regardless of the quality and content of their diet.
 The study sought to determine whether obesity and metabolic diseases result from a high-fat diet or from disruption of metabolic cycles.”
-After one hundred days, the outcome was encouraging, the mice who ate fatty foods frequently, throughout the day gained weight and developed high cholesterol, high blood glucose, liver damage, and diminished motor control, while the mice in the time-restricted feeding group weighed 28 percent less and showed no adverse health effects despite consuming the same amount of calories from the same fatty food.
-Further, the time-restricted mice outperformed the ad lib eaters and those on a normal diet with exercise.5 The mice in the above study apparently did not eat a healthful diet.
+After one hundred days, the outcome was encouraging.
+The mice who ate fatty foods frequently throughout the day gained weight and developed high cholesterol, high blood glucose, liver damage, and diminished motor control.
+By contrast, the mice in the time-restricted feeding group weighed 28 percent less and showed no adverse health effects despite consuming the same amount of calories from the same fatty food.
+Furthermore, the time-restricted mice outperformed the ad lib eaters and those on a normal diet with exercise.5 The mice in the above study apparently did not eat a healthful diet.
 Their meals were comparable to what we call fast food, full of fat and “empty” calories.

 The Easy Fast for the Obese Person: Eat Only Breakfast and Lunch